temporalio/documentation/docs-src/references/dynamic-configuration.md

 ### Size limit settings

 The Persistence database in the Cluster has default size limits set for optimal performance.
-The dynamic configuraiton keys relating to some of these are listed below.
+The dynamic configuration keys relating to some of these are listed below.

 The default values on these keys have been set based on extensive testing.
 While these values can be changed, ensure that you are provisioning enough database resources to handle the changed values.